What are HIV and AIDS?

-Over time, the virus attacks and destroys the body's immune system (the system that protects the body from disease).
-Without a fully working immune system, a person is at risk for getting other infections that usually do not affect healthy people.
+Over time, the virus attacks and destroys the body’s immune system (the system that protects the body from disease).
+Without a fully working immune system, a person is at risk for getting other infections that usually don’t affect healthy people.
 These are called opportunistic infections.
 People with HIV also have a greater risk of getting certain types of cancer, such as Kaposi sarcoma, lymphoma, and cervical cancer, as well as other health problems.
 Many of these problems can threaten life.

 Spread of HIV infection

 HIV can spread from one person to another when blood or certain body fluids (semen, vaginal secretions, or breast milk) from an infected person get into an uninfected person.
 Routes of spread include:

 - Unprotected vaginal, anal, or oral sex with an infected person

 - Sharing needles or drug equipment with injection drug users who have HIV

 - Prenatal (before birth) and perinatal (during and right after birth) exposure of infants whose mothers are infected with HIV